nodiscc/xsrv/README.md

 ### Updates

 Security upgrades for Debian packages are applied [automatically/daily](https://gitlab.com/nodiscc/ansible-xsrv-common).
-To upgrade roles to thier latest versions (bugfixes, new features, up-to-date versions of all third-party/web applications...):
+To upgrade roles to their latest versions (bugfixes, new features, up-to-date versions of all third-party/web applications...):

 - Download latest backups from the server and/or do a snapshot of the VM.
 - Read the [release notes](CHANGELOG.md).
 Update configuration variables if needed.
-- Update the playbook to the latest release: `git remote update && git checkout $version`
+- Update the playbook to the latest release: `git remote update && git checkout $latest_release`
 - Update roles: `ansible-galaxy -f -r requirements.yml`
-- Run server deployment:  `ansible-playbook playbook.yml`
+- Run the playbook:  `ansible-playbook playbook.yml`

 ### Testing/reverting updates

 - Restore previous configuration variables (tracking inventory/playbook/host_vars in a private git repository make this easier).
 Roll back roles to their previous versions (`git checkout $previous_version && ansible-galaxy -f -r requirements.yml`).
+- Run the playbook:  `ansible-playbook playbook.yml`
 - Restore the previous snapshot of the VM and/or restore data from the backups

 For professional/production systems, running the playbook and evaluating changes against a [testing environment](doc/getting-started-with-ansible.md#using-multiple-environments) first is recommended.